StackExchange/dnscontrol/documentation/getting-started.md

 that can be added to `dnsconfig.js` and used with very little modification.

-Now you can make change to the domain(s)  and run `dnscontrol preview`
+Now you can make changes to the domain(s)  and run `dnscontrol preview`

 ## 8. Production Advice